 This was confirmed by Jesus when he taught:

 Neither can you declare, ‘Here it is!’ or ‘There it is!’
 Because the sanctuary of God is within you.”
 (Luke 17:21)The "sanctuary of God" is not precisely the spiritual realm, but we have to have entered the sanctuary of God to enter the spiritual realm.
 And the sanctuary of God is within us because it is a particular state of consciousness.

 One must have a particular consciousness to enter the spiritual realm.

 It is an issue of consciousness.
 We must have developed the consciousness to return to the spiritual realm.

-The consciousness of the spiritual realm
+What is the consciousness of the spiritual realm?

-The reason this is required in order to be prepared to enter the spiritual realm is because the spiritual realm is that place where God is the center.
+The reason this is required in order to be prepared to enter the spiritual realm is that the spiritual realm is that place where God is the center.
 It is that place where the Supreme Being is loved and cared for above all else.
 It is that place where the Supreme Being is our soul mate.